sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 #### Step 3: Configure the middleware

-Select **Tyk Classic mock response**
+Select **Manually configure mock response**

-{{< img src="/img/dashboard/api-designer/tyk-oas-mock-added.png" alt="Mock Response middleware added to endpoint - select the configuration method you require" >}}
+{{< img src="/img/dashboard/api-designer/tyk-oas-manual-mock-response.png" alt="Mock Response middleware added to endpoint - select the configuration method you require" >}}

 This takes you to the middleware configuration screen where you can:
 - choose the HTTP status code that you want Tyk Gateway to return